Wednesday, 3 December 2025

 Baroque - English Civil War.

 Well I'm still battling away with me ECW toys.
-After many good games with "Furioso" rules I found the rule set I originally fancied on Ebay at a good price.
+After many good games with "Furioso" rules I found the rule set I originally fancied at a good price.

 These rules are entitled "Baroque" and are published by Dadi&Piombo.
 I decided to half my unit size to suit the rules on my small table.